pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 ### Authentication

 In order to create merge commits and to post build statuses to GitHub some credentials must be provided within the Jenkins GUI.
-For this, the `pace.builder` GitHub account has been created and given write permissions to the Horace and Herbert repository.
+For this, the `pace.builder`.
+GitHub account has been created and given write permissions to the Horace and Herbert repository.
 The email for this account is `pace.buider.stfc@gmail.co.uk`.

 Credentials are saved in the Jenkins PACE area providing an API token linked to the account.
 These credentials can be accessed within the Jenkinsfile using a `withCredentials` block, this block will prevent the credentials being printed to the terminal.
 Jenkins logs are not private, be careful to never publish passwords or API tokens.